LukeSmithxyz/based.cooking/README.md

 - By adding a recipe.
 - Make a recipe and take a nice picture of it if no nice picture already exists.
-Submitted images should be small `.webm` files ideally less than 100K or so.
+Submitted images should be small `.webp` files ideally less than 100K or so.
 - Fix errors in recipes or add minor improvements.